mishnit/mishnit.github.io/Engg-Manager-README.md

 # How I approach my job
 Your success is ultimately my success, so I will go out of my way to try and make you successful without micro-managing.
 I believe that regardless of the complexity of the problem you are trying to tackle, you already have the answer in you, my role is to help you find it.
 I rely heavily on open questions, rather than jumping straight to advice, but if you explicitly ask for advice I am more than happy to provide it.
 If you need to chat, come grab me, anytime.

+I follow this strategy:
-I follow deep dive > plan > engineering > measure pattern.
+deep dive -> Set goal -> plan -> engineering -> measure

 # How I expect you to approach your job
 *1. Engineers:* Our organisation has hired you because of your experience and skills, and I am not here to tell you how to do your job.
 I believe you are able to operate as a professional adult, and make smart decisions.
 This does not mean that I expect you to do everything on your own , I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 When you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, as will I.